Jacob M. Lomakin

 Jacob Mironovich Lomakin (Яков Миронович Ломакин; November 4, 1904 – August 16, 1958) was a Soviet diplomat, journalist and economist.

-World War II U.S.-Soviet Alliance, San Francisco (1942-1944)
+World War II US–Soviet Alliance (1942–1944)

 In 1939 the graduate of the Moscow Textile Institute (with expertise in engineering and economics) and editor of newspaper “Light Industry” was appointed as TASS journalist in New York City.
-The eruption of WWII initiated Lomakin's diplomatic career: in 1941 as Vice-Consul in NYC and in 1942-1944 as Consul General in San Francisco.
+The eruption of WWII initiated Lomakin's diplomatic career: in 1941 as Vice-Consul in New York and in 1942–1944 as Consul General in San Francisco.

-During the WWII U.S.-Soviet Alliance he was active in the Lend-Lease program and at meetings for raising funds to aid the Red Army.
-These meetings were funded by numerous anti-fascist organizations, among them the International Committee of the Red Cross, American-Russian Institute and Russian War Relief.
-Together with progressive cultural figures, military and governmental officials of the United States, Lomakin advocated the opening of the Second Front.
+During the WWII U.S.–Soviet Alliance he was active in the Lend-Lease program and at meetings for raising funds to aid the Red Army.
+These meetings were funded by numerous anti-fascist organizations, among them the International Committee of the Red Cross, American Russian Institute and Russian War Relief.
+Together with progressive cultural figures, and military and governmental officials of the United States, Lomakin advocated the opening of the Second Front.